Project: AMD AI-Engine (AIE) Accelerator

 _images/object_fifo.png

-2. Single core Host code
+2. Host + Dataflow code

-3. Single core Dataflow code
+3. Kernel code

-6) Questions
+5) Questions

 2. What role do ObjectFIFOs play in the design of the data movement within the AIE array?
 Describe how ObjectFIFOs facilitate synchronization between compute cores and memory tiles.